veekthoven/veekthoven/content/how-i-finally-created-my-personal-website.md

 After much thought, I felt like using Laravel would be an overkill.
 The amount of complexity Laravel would introduce to my toolchain would be unnecessary.
-I just wanted a straight-to-the-point website with few pages and a blog functionality, *Dassall.* Nothing too fancy.
+I just wanted a straight-to-the-point website with few pages and blog functionality, *Dassall.* Nothing too fancy.